roadrage312/ghostly/README.md

 ![Ghostly Logo](https://raw.githubusercontent.com/roadrage312/ghostly/develop/androidApp/src/main/res/mipmap-xxxhdpi/ic_launcher.webp)

 Ghostly is an open-source, modern client application for the [Ghost](https://ghost.org/) content management system.
-Our goal is to provide a seamless, user-friendly experience for Ghost blog creators on mobile platforms.
+My goal is to provide a seamless, user-friendly experience for Ghost blog creators on mobile platforms.

 ## 🚀 Current Status

 - ✅ A simple, read-only application is now available for Android!
 - ✅ Ready to Use: Simply configure your Ghost CMS settings, and you're good to go!
-- 🔄 We're actively developing and seeking contributions.
+- 🔄 I am actively developing and seeking contributions.
 - 🌟 Feature requests and feedback are welcome via GitHub issues.

 ## 🎯 Project Vision